englekk/handbook-docs/Features/Features.md

 	<tr>
 		<td>
 			<b>Custom Shader Effects</b>
 			<p>The Fuse effect system is completely general, and you can easily create custom effects with Uno code.
-Fork one of the existing effects and or extend the Fuse.Effects class to create your own GPU shader effects.</p>
+Fork one of the existing effects and or extend the Fuse.Effects class to create GPU shader effects.</p>
 		</td>
 		<td class="feature__mature">Mature</td>
 	</tr>
 </table>

 > Note that GPU effects have a performance cost, and not all combinations and parameters.
-Applied and configured with care, all effects can be done in smooth 60 FPS even on low-end devices.
+Applied and configured with care, all effects can be done in 60 FPS even on low-end devices.
 It is not recommended to use effects for essential features in your app, as you may need to disable them on weak devices.